Operator Capability Levels v1

 Capability level 4 is about observability: in particular, monitoring, alerting, trending, log processing.
 This might involve the use of external tools such as Prometheus, Grafana, Fluent Bit, as well as extensions in the PostgreSQL engine for the output of error logs directly in JSON format.

-web server, exposes an endpoint to export metrics for the
+metrics port (9187), exposes an endpoint to export metrics

 The operator supports custom monitoring queries defined as